Dean Hawkins

 Dean Hawkins (born 10 March 1999) is an Australian professional rugby league footballer who plays as a and for the London Broncos in the Betfred Championship.

 He has previously played for the South Sydney Rabbitohs and the Parramatta Eels in the NRL.

 Playing career

+Early career

+Hawkins made his NSW Cup debut for the North Sydney Bears in March 2018.